dcsil/lexislabs/product_research/use_cases.md

 ### MVP

 - Importing copy-pasted text
-- Viewing aggregated latest feedback on all sentences in a given passage, with a way to navigate to older feedback
 - Button to start/stop recording
 - Progress bar for number of sentences read out of total in passage
 - Can select sentence from passage to practice
-- Detailed feedback available for each error, which would be a highlighted word
-- Ideal pronounciation audio available to play for each error
 - Button to go to aggregated feedback
-- History of previous reading karaoke attempts on any passage, searchable by title and passage text
 - UI available in English and Spanish

 ## 2. Long reading